conorluddy/Agents/CODESTYLE_ENRICHED.md

 ## Philosophy

-**Jackson's Law**: The optimal amount of code is the minimum necessary to solve the problem correctly.
+The optimal amount of code is the minimum necessary to solve the problem correctly.
 Every additional line is debt that must be understood, maintained, and reasoned about.

 **Progressive Disclosure**: Structure code layer-by-layer.
 Readers should grasp high-level flow immediately, drilling into details only when needed.